 In our human quest for other habitable planets, we have found our most viable second home on Mars.
 Our indomitable spirit propels a trajectory of technological advancements that fuel further space exploration.

 Peraton’s own mission to do the can’t be done has lent itself well to supporting several of NASA’s recent efforts to answer the question: can there be life on Mars?

 In 2018, Peraton supported the launch of the NASA probe InSight to survey the Red Planet.
-InSight’s primary mission is to collect data on Mars’ interior and to study seismic activity.
-Concurrently, NASA is demonstrating new CubeSat technology.
-Piggybacking on the Atlas V rocket boosting Insight, are MarCO A and MarCO B, the first-ever interplanetary CubeSats to enter deep space – tiny payloads that can deliver affordable communications between spacecraft and mission control.
+InSight’s primary mission has been to collect data on Mars’ interior and to study seismic activity.
+Concurrently carried into space on the Atlas V rocket boosting Insight were MarCO A and MarCO B, the first-ever interplanetary CubeSats to enter deep space – tiny payloads that could deliver affordable communications between spacecraft and mission control.

-Insight, accompanied by MarCO A and B, launched May 5 from Vandenberg AFB with Peraton’s experts assisting with mission planning for the simultaneous events.
+The DSN continues to provide regular communications between the InSight lander and the InSight project on Earth, as there is no other way to communicate to Mars.
+For two years, InSight has been taking a raw image of Mars and sending it back to Earth through the DSN.
+InSight has sent over 5,000 images back.
+InSight also takes Mars’ “vital signs,” as NASA puts it, such as seismic waves and heat flow.
 Working closely with NASA and other mission partners, Peraton performed compatibility testing and validation of ground stations and spacecraft, expertise our team routinely delivers as part of mission support for the Deep Space Network (DSN).
-The Peraton team operates and maintains six large DSN antennas, as well as multiple network and communications systems, several network operations centers, and facilities for testing, logistics, and maintenance and repair, along with an array of engineering services.
+The Peraton team operates and maintains six large DSN antennas, multiple network and communications systems, several network operations centers, and facilities for testing, logistics, and maintenance and repair, along with an array of engineering services.

 Join the team that’s advancing the space frontier.
 Explore careers »